s-kugan/Knix/testCases.md

 #### **Following test cases can be automated:**

-1. **Search**: Search for a product on the product page and ensure it returns relevant results
+1. **Search**: Search for a product and ensure it returns relevant results.
     - **Why**: Automated tests can simulate search queries and verify that the correct products are returned without manual intervention.

 2. **Product Detail Page**: Verify that the selected product from the product list page displays correctly on the product detail page (name, price, and image)